 VELUX Window Sizes

-VELUX have been creating windows for over 75 years and the quality of the VELUX range is extremely good when compared to other Skylight window manufacturers.
-VELUX are continually improving their product range and designs which can sometimes make it difficult to provide the most up to date information but hopefully, our useful guide to VELUX Window sizes and types will help you in choosing the right type, size and style of Velux window for your property.
+Velux have been creating windows for over 75 years and the quality of the Velux range is extremely good when compared to other skylight window manufacturers.
+Velux are continually improving their product range and designs, which can sometimes make it difficult to fully understand their product offerings.
+Hopefully our useful guide to Velux window sizes and types will help you in choosing the right type, size and style of Velux window for your property.

 The most common sizes for Velux windows and flashings can be found below:

-VELUX Window Examples Pine Frame Velux Window – GGL This modern classic VELUX window has a triple coating of clear varnish creating a vastly improved finish compared to other alternative products and although this type of design has been around for many years VELUX is continually improving its design.
-GGL is the code for a VELUX Pine Frame.
+This classic Velux window has a triple coating of clear varnish creating a vastly improved finish compared to other similar products.
+Although this type of design has been around for many years Velux is continually improving its design.
+GGL is the code for a Velux Pine Frame.

-The window has a timber core which makes it perfectly suitable for use in areas with high moisture, and the out frame is moulded from high-quality polyurethane VELUX uPVC White frame finish window examples – Click the pictures to enlarge Closed position Open position Window slightly ajar Inner construction details Velux window ventilation bar VELUX, along with other skylight window manufacturers have a three-stage lock system normally located on the top handle or bar of the window. this is a useful feature that enables you to have your room vented without fully opening you Velux window.
+Velux, like other skylight window manufacturers, use a three-stage lock system normally located on the top handle or bar of the window.
+This is a useful feature that enables you to have your room vented without fully opening your Velux window.

-EKL/EDL/EBL Flashing is a maintenance free grey aluminium and designed for installation in roof window with slate and is up to 8mm in thickmess and suitable for roof pitches from 15º – 90º.
-ETN/EDN Flashingis are designed for a single roof window recessed installtion into slate of up to 8mm in thikness and is suitable for roof pitches from 20º – 90º. there is also a coupled version available and it is also possible to combine windows side by side with 100mm frame cap usinf the ETN centre flashing
+These flashings are designed for a single roof window recessed installation into slate of up to 8mm in thickness and are suitable for roof pitches from 20º – 90º.
+A coupled version is also available.
+It is possible to combine windows side by side with 100mm frame caps using the ETN centre flashing.

-EDZ Flashings are designed for profiled or flat roof single window installation and that has a minimum profile of 15mm and maximum profile of 45mm combined with a roof pitch that ranges from 20º – 90º.
-EKW/EBW/EDW Flashing is for roofing material that is up to 120mm in profile and for a single roof window in either a profiled or flat roof and suitable for roof pitches ranging from 15º – 90º.
+This flashing is designed for profiled or flat roof single window installation and has a minimum profile of 15mm and maximum profile of 45mm combined with a roof pitch that ranges from 20º – 90º.